 The safety of our pupils is our paramount concern.
-We work very closely with other organisations and bodies to ensure that our staff are trained and confident, our leadership team including Board of Governors is engaged and has an up-to-date awareness of legislation and procedures and that we create an environment where all children feel loved, cared for and comfortable to speak to us about any concerns or issues they may be having.
+We work very closely with other organisations and bodies to ensure that our staff are trained and confident, our leadership team including Board of Governors is engaged and has an up-to-date awareness of legislation and procedures and that we create an environment where all children feel loved, cared for and comfortable to speak to us about any concerns or issues.

 We are very proud that in our Ofsted inspection in January 2017, the inspector said: